-In the JEM, the CCLM luma-to-chroma prediction mode is added as one additional chroma intra prediction mode.
-At encoder side, one more RD cost check for chroma components is added for selecting the optimal chroma intra prediction mode.
-When the intra prediction modes other than CCLM luma-to-chroma prediction mode is used for chroma components of a CU, CCLM Cb-to-Cr prediction is used to enhance the Cr component prediction.
+The CCLM luma-to-chroma prediction mode is added as one additional chroma intra prediction mode.
+At the encoder side, one more RD cost check for the chroma components is added for selecting the chroma intra prediction mode.
+When intra prediction modes other than the CCLM luma-to-chroma prediction mode is used for the chroma components of a CU, CCLM Cb-to-Cr prediction is used for Cr component prediction.

 Multiple model CCLM